-Actions: they are JavaScript objects that contain to properties “type” and “payload”.
+Actions: they are JavaScript objects that contain to properties “type” and “payload.”

-Actions Creators: they are functions that dispatch actions after a react component fires an even.
+Actions Creators: These are functions that dispatch actions after a reaction component fires an even.

--Store: it’s an immutable object tree in Redux.
-A store is a state container which holds the application’s state.
+-Store: An immutable object tree in Redux.
+A store is a state container that holds the state of the application.

--Views: The views are the React component which can be created to depend to the state that the store holds.
+-Views: The views are the React component, which can be created to depend on the state that the store holds.

--Reducers: it’s a pure function that takes an action and the previous state of the application and returns the new state.
-The action describes what happened and it is the reducer’s job to return the new state based on that action
+-Reducers: It is a pure function that takes an action and the previous state of the application and returns the new state.
+The action describes what happened, and it is the reducer’s job to return the new state based on that action.